davidhauck/SeatsAeroFinder/README.md

 <b>Full Example</b>

-`explore -f sea sfo lax -n 2 -e doh lhr --exclude-regions "North America" --exclude-sources alaska united -d --folder /home/my-path/seatsaerodata -c J F`
+`explore -f sea sfo:2 lax:2 -n 2 -e doh lhr --exclude-regions "North America" --exclude-sources alaska united -d --folder /home/my-path/seatsaerodata -c J F`

+<b> Weights </b>

+Routes that are the same without taking the *from* destinations into account will prioritize using airports with a lower priority.

+For example, take into account the full example above with the *-f* field containing `-f sea sfo:2 lax:2`.
+In this case, if there is a route for both:

+`SEA->LHR->SEA`

+and

+`SFO->LHR->SFO`

+then the results will *only* show the SEA->LHR->SEA route since the airports are listed at a lower priority (sea has a default priority of 1 and sfo has a priority of 2).
+This does not take into account trip price, so SFO->LHR->SFO would still be removed even if it is a cheaper price.
+If priorities are the same between routes, all of them will be returned.
+This means that omitting priority for all airports will return every possible result.

 ### Trip Search